- Total return: the total return of the portfolio over the period. This includes dividends (whether re-invested or paid to cash position).

 - Max drawdown: the largest peak-to-trough decline observed during the period, with the duration and the recovery (if applicable)

 - Current yield: the weighted sum of the current yields of each position.
 Click on the magnifier icon to display the yield contribution of each portfolio position.

 - Risk: the annualized standard deviation of the monthly returns (for period of 1 year or more) or weekly returns (for period less than 1 year)

-- Sharpe ratio: compares the portfolio return against the risk-free return (i.e. US treasury bill), adjusted for risk.
+- Sharpe ratio: compares the portfolio return against the risk-free return (identified as the historical timeseries of the US 90 days treasury bill), adjusted for risk.
 The greater the Sharpe ratio, the better its risk-adjusted performance.

 - Sortino ratio: this ratio is a modification of the Sharpe ratio, using downside deviation for the risk adjustment instead of standard deviation.
 The downside deviation only considers the periods of negative returns.

 - Alpha: the excess return of the portfolio over a benchmark (*), after adjusting for risk (beta).
 A positive value of alpha implies that the portfolio has performed better than expected, relatively to its risk.
 The higher the alpha, the better.
 This measure is annualized if the backtest period is more than one year.